tadejroskaric/Random-Python-Projects/README.md

 3) password.py.
 The project is a password generator that includes two capital and two small letters and also two numbers and two additional signs

 4) temp_converter.py.
-As the name suggests it's a temperature converter from Celsius to Fahrenheit.
+As the name suggests, it's a temperature converter from Celsius to Fahrenheit.
 It has a GUI made in Tkinter.